henderjon/drop/README.md

 # drop

-drop is a simpel function to inspect one or more variables in a PHP script and halt execution of that script.
+drop is a simple function to inspect one or more variables in a PHP script and halt execution of that script.
 When debugging, I've found it helpful to simply kill a script and expose the actual type/contents or a var.